omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 Larger companies will have a dedicated compensation person.
 Their job is to determine compensation for all the roles in the company.

+## Pay tradeoffs

+Compensation is a set of tradeoffs that companies make.
+They have to juggle business needs, market conditions, the employee experience, and growth and performance management.

+For example, a company can offer a higher salary, but not promote its employees as quickly.
+Or it can choose to give more money for promotions, but not be able to hire as many people.

+And, of course, each company chooses what budget to make available for hiring and promotions.

+These factors are invisible to most people.
+But they explain why you see things like a low promotion budget, but rapid hiring.
+They're optimizing to bring more people in.
+But trading that off against future employee turnover.

+## Pay percentiles

+Companies generally target a "percentile" when choosing what salary to pay.

+So you might hear a People Ops person say something like, "we target the eightieth percentile for salaries".

+What this means is that in each market you're competing in, you'll use data to determine the salary ranges.
+You'll use the distribution of salaries to determine what to set the salaries you offer.

+For companies that are not geo-based, this means you're competing in a global market.
+Many geo-blind and geo-balanced companies don't attempt to compete in expensive markets like San Francisco, because that means they're paying a very high rate for employees everywhere.

 ## Equity

 The definitive guide to equity compensation is the [Holloway Guide to Equity Compensation](https://www.holloway.com/g/equity-compensation).
 I recommend you read it carefully.